nielsonjr/ConferenceTrackManager/README.md

 - All talk lengths are either in minutes (not hours) or lightning (5 minutes).
 - Presenters will be very punctual; there needs to be no gap between sessions.

 Note that depending on how you choose to complete this problem, your solution may give a different ordering or combination of talks into tracks.
-This is acceptable; you don’t need to exactly duplicate the sample output given here.
+This is acceptable; you don't need to exactly duplicate the sample output given here.

 ## Sample input: